fivetran/example_dbt_project/README.md

 ### Example repository to use with Fivetran Transformations for dbt Core™
-Use this repository as a template to get up and running quickly with Fivetran Transformations for dbt Core™
+This repository can be used as a template to get up and running quickly with Fivetran Transformations for dbt Core™.
+We do recommend developing your models using dbt Core or dbt Cloud.
+More info can be found @ https://www.getdbt.com/

 # Step 1 (Create a GitHub account)
 If you haven't already, create a GitHub account.
 There are free plans available.